 Beijing has several major cancer hospitals and oncology departments.
-For many patients, the hardest part is not finding a hospital, but choosing the right department, preparing the correct medical records, and understanding how the hospital visit should be arranged.
+For many patients, the challenge is not only finding a hospital, but choosing the right department, preparing the correct medical records, and understanding how the hospital visit should be arranged.

 This page explains how cancer patients can think about hospital choice in Beijing.